Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 ### Add dashlet

 Add the desired dashlets to your dashboard.
+Note, if you have imported a dashboard, you can import module-specific dashlets only.

 #### Prerequisites